acitd/dom-node-dependency-service/README.md

-# HTML Element Dependency Service
+# Dom Node Dependency Service
-Makes some html elements dependent on others.
+Makes some DOM nodes dependent on others.
 If the dependency is removed from the DOM, the dependents are also removed after a while.

 ## Import